wangaustin/garregmach/README.md

 ### 📚 Library
 #### Intro
-The GMP Library is a platform to share where you can find materials for a specific course and find materials already shared by your others.
+The GMP Library is a platform to share where you can find materials for a specific course and find materials already shared by others.

 The purpose of this platform is to allow those of us who are good at finding where digital resources are located at to help others who are not